neoromantic/obsidian-garden/src/site/notes/5 - Медиа/Superhumanly Inhuman.md

 The Islamic dictatorship of Iran is the Islamic Republic of Iran officially.

-So these are all marketing terms and Hitler made it very clear in Mein Kampf that they would often laugh at the fact that they would choose these phrases that would confuse the German public about what they were all about.
+So these are all marketing terms and Hitler made it very clear in Mein Kampf[^3] that they would often laugh at the fact that they would choose these phrases that would confuse the German public about what they were all about.

-So if you go read Mein Kampf, by the way, which is Hitler's, let's call it a manifesto written when he was in prison and he was sentenced to prison because he was part of a failed coup.
+So if you go read Mein Kampf[^3], by the way, which is Hitler's, let's call it a manifesto written when he was in prison and he was sentenced to prison because he was part of a failed coup.

 And when he was in prison, he dictated this book to his followers.